sameernaeem1/Team-2/README.md

 Group Project

-construct a dataframe that store the whole status of the teams.
+construct a dataframe that store the statistics of the football teams